gristlabs/grist-omnibus/README.md

  - [x] prep a complete image and sample invocation that works on a public host
  - [x] prep a complete image and sample invocation that works on localhost
  - [x] clean up and condense the scripts+settings in this repo
- - [ ] show screenshots to show what to expect
+ - [ ] show screenshots of what to expect
- - [ ] document how to configure other auth methods and turning off hardcoded username/passwords
+ - [x] document how to configure other auth methods and turning off hardcoded username/passwords
  - [x] include ARM image flavor
  - [ ] add workflow for keeping image up to date
- - [ ] move repo and image - maybe gristlabs/grist-omnibus or gristlabs/grist-dex for both?
+ - [ ] move repo and image if official-ish enough - maybe gristlabs/grist-omnibus?